ygrenier/SwissEphNet/README.md

 # Breaking changes

-Since 2.5.1.16 some libraries don't supports the "Windows-1252" code page. in this case, the default encoding become "UTF-8".
+Since 2.5.1.16 some libraries don't supports the "Windows-1252" code page.
+In this case, the default encoding become "UTF-8".

 You can change the default encoding by assigning the static property ```SwissEphNet.SwissEph.DefaultEncoding```.